Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

 Day 2: The RPG UI and Map baseline was completed today.
 Also the characters for the game was added into a header file.
 We also set up a meeting for tomorrow in order to update each other and clarify any questions/ concerns if necessary.

 Day 3: Today, the Padlock puzzle got finished and works with ncurses.
 A guard class for the prison guards was created as well.
 A thread.h header was added.
 Also had a meeting to discuess the overall foundation/flow of the game.
 Some thoughts are: Prisoner riddle and using a lockpick.

+Day 4: Server.cc file was worked on and forweard progress.
+Ideas like a car manual was discuessed.
+Also getting a code to use towards the finish of the game was talked about as well.

+Day 5: Tic Tac Toe was started, which is one of the puzzles we will have in the game.